nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 Jupyter Notebooks
 -----------------

-Jupyter notebooks are a powerful tool but they can be a little confusing at first.
+Jupyter notebooks are awesome but they can be a little confusing at first.
 Here are a few resources that explain how to use them:

 - *jupylet/examples/01-hello-world.ipynb* notebook contains some instructions on